brave/brave-core/components/brave_ads/core/internal/processors/behavioral/multi_armed_bandits/README.md

 # Multi-armed Bandit Processor

-Multi-armed bandit processor to better understand which ads are performing well and which ones are underperforming.
+Multi-armed bandit processors help us understand which ads are performing well and which ones are underperforming.

 Please add to it!